Dalriada welcomes PPF’s guidance for Insolvency Practitioners

 “Where a restructuring is proposed, IPs are reminded to engage early and work collaboratively with the PPF, experienced Trustees, and the Regulator.”

-The guidance can be viewed here.
+The PPF guidance can be viewed on their website.